HypeCheck

 What It Doesn't Do

-Not proven to detox your body — your liver and kidneys do that.
-No clinical evidence it prevents cancer, despite marketing around glucosinolates.
-Won't meaningfully replace eating actual vegetables.
-No proven fat-burning or weight-loss effect on its own.
-Not a substitute for a balanced diet.
+Not proven to detox your body — your liver does that.
+No clinical evidence it prevents cancer in supplement form.
+Won't replace a balanced diet.
+No proven fat-burning effect.
+Not a meaningful protein source.

 Evidence-Based Benefits